-Even PSEs can include feedback from participants.
-Let us know when site managers, teachers, and other stakeholders take note of your PSE efforts!
+Even PSEs

+can include

+feedback

+from

+participants.

+Let us know

+when site

+managers,

+teachers, and

+other

+stakeholders

+take note of

+your PSE

+efforts!

-1. What do you see as your program's major strengths in School Health this reporting period?
+1. What do you see as your program's major strengths in School Health?

-In a single reporting period, CCHD staff obtained and reviewed four district Local Wellness Policies (LWPs) in an effort to support their development (strategy 10).
-Our two staff assigned to work on LWPs have become proficient in understanding and improving LWPs; they attended the AZHZ's LWP online training session, a WellSAT 2.0 LWP training, an FNS LWP webinar, CATCH training and a Healthy Classrooms, Healthy Schools Program training.
-These staff used their expertise to review the LWPs obtained and then scheduled two-hour working meetings with district wellness committees.
-In the three meetings that have occurred to date, we provided hardcopy reference materials and technical assistance specific to improving LWPs, and numerous revisions that align with Arizona Nutrition Standards and national PA/PE guidelines were made and approved on the spot!
-Our staff also used the new relationships they developed during these meetings to engage in separate meetings with two individual schools to enhance PA programming (strategy 12); here, they reported school administrators and PE teachers to be thoroughly enthusiastic about the CATCH program.
-After a recent meeting, one staff member forwarded a PE teacher's email that read, "I can't tell you how excited I am that you've been able to get our principal interested in CATCH.
+After helping the Herriman Elementary School District revise their Local Wellness Policy (LWP) in FY18, AZHZ-Coconino staff used the NHSAC to support LWP implementation across their three schools.
+AZHZ-Coconino staff attended the NHSAC training and then used what they learned to help the District collect school-level data about LWP implementation.
+Findings were shared at the first District Wellness Committee (DWC) meeting of the school year, and the members decided to work first on physical activity programs.
+In the next DWC meeting, the AZHZ-Coconino provided reference materials and technical assistance specific to CSPAP-including brain breaks, active recess, and active transport, and there was broad support for each of these!
+The AZHZ-Coconino has already provided brain break teacher training to teachers at two of the three schools, and training is scheduled at the third.
+One school has initiated plans for a new Bike/Walk-to-School Month in April, and all three schools have provided materials to recess monitors to encourage active play.
+Our staff also used the new relationships they developed during these meetings to engage in separate meetings with two individual schools to enhance PA programming (strategy 12); here they reported school administrators and PE teachers to be thoroughly enthusiastic about the CATCH program.
+After a recent meeting, one staff member forwarded a PE teacher's email that read: "I can't tell you how excited I am that you've been able to get our principal interested in CATCH.
 It's like the PE program suddenly exists at the school when it used to be invisible!"

-2. What do you see as your program's areas of improvement in School Health this reporting period?
+2. What do you see as your program's areas for improvement in School Health?

-As with Food Systems, we learned that scheduling with school districts and individual sites can be challenging and requires advance planning.
-In particular, while PE and classroom teachers who have already worked with SNAP-Ed were quick to respond to our meeting polls, principals and other administrators needed additional encouragement and information to understand why and how their support was critical to success during planning meetings.
+As with Food Systems, we learned that scheduling with school districts and individual sites can be challenging and requires advanced planning.
+In particular, we helped to schedule and organize DWC meetings, and while PE teachers, a parent, and cafeteria staff showed up regularly, principals and the district superintendent needed additional encouragement and information to understand why and how their support was critical to success during these meetings.
 We have learned to identify key administrative support people through which to schedule meetings, and we have learned that we need to make attendance attractive to busy administrators by providing snapshot information over phone, email or fliers.

-What do you see as your programs opportunities in School Health for the next reporting period?
-(Please note if assistance is requested from SIT or SET staff)
+3. What do you see as your programs opportunities in School Health for the next reporting period?
+(Please note if assistance is requested from AZ Health Zone SIT or SET staff)

-You can request specific AZHZ assistance.
+You can request SIT or SET assistance.